IriLrnr/EvIBM/DOCUMENTATION.md

   }
   ```

 The `for` loop will iterate in the generations.
-First, `Stablish_Distances` compare each individual with everyone in it's radius and starts connecting the population as a graph.
+First, `Stablish_Distances` compares each individual with everyone in it's radius and starts connecting the population through the `species` tag in each individual, forming a graph.
+If two individuals are the same species, the individual from the smaller species is assigned to the same species as the other individual.
+This begins building the genetic flow graph.
 Then, the progenitors will reproduce among themselves, and their children will be put in the "offspring" population vector.
-Then, `Count_Species()` will count how many species compose the progenitors population, and then swap the offspring and progenitors vectors, which can be interpreted as the progenitors dying and the offspring growing up to be progenitors.
+Then, `Count_Species` will count how many species compose the progenitors population, and then swap the offspring and progenitors vectors, which can be interpreted as the progenitors dying and the offspring growing up to be progenitors.
 The parent's data is not stored at this point.

 ### Stablish_Distances <a name="stablish_distances"></a>

-The function "Stablish_Distances" is redundant, and not at all at it's final state.
+The function receives a Population and the Parameters.
+It compares each of the individuals in the population with it's neighbors, looking for differences in their genome.
+If two individuals are sufficiently similar, an arc will be inserted between their vertices.
+If not, there will be no arc between them (if there were, in the previous population, this arc will be removed).
+Durting this process, it creates the list of possible partners in their range.

 ```c
 //in species.c